caio-videmelo/blockchain-for-starters/README.md

 # Blockchain-for-starters
-Learn to build a blockchain from scratch
+Learning proccess to build a blockchain from scratch

 ## Concepts